DAOmasons/daomasons-docs/docs/Rituals/ritual-of-ranks.md

 [Spreadsheet](https://docs.google.com/spreadsheets/d/1dOYDqJTV5oJSYJo64eZbIqWJFmTqWHtDQcHmz-31DOU/edit?usp=sharing).

-We are currently in the unimplemented/manual stage for this ritual.
+We are currently in the manual stage for this ritual.
 We are currently using a spreadsheet to keep track of all the roles that each member has completed, as well as some other useful metrics.

 - Project Worked
 - Time Spent on project